sonata-api/sonata-api/README.md

 ### A more cohesive fullstack

 Your data will be visually represented at some point.
-Aeria makes your backend metadata fully available to the frontend and extends [JSON Schema](https://json-schema.org/) with visual representation attributes, enabling frontend engineers to build faster and smarter with whathever libraries they choose.
+Aeria makes your backend metadata fully available to the frontend and extends [JSON Schema](https://json-schema.org/) with visual representation attributes, enabling frontend engineers to build faster and smarter with whathever libraries comes in mind.

 ### Better error handling

-Instead of using try-catches everywhere, Aeria makes use of the much safer and runtime faster `Either` approach to error handling, inspired by functional languages.
-Unlike traditional web frameworks like Express, routes in Aeria have their exceptions handled by default, so you must use try-catches only where you intend to handle exceptions manually.
+Instead of using try-catches everywhere, Aeria makes use of the much safer and runtime efficient `Either` approach to error handling, inspired by functional languages.
+Unlike traditional web frameworks like Express, routes in Aeria have their exceptions handled by default, so you may use try-catches only where you intend to handle exceptions manually.